purpleprotocol/purplecoin/README.md

 # ℙurplecoin
 Official implementation of Purplecoin, the first stateless cryptocurrency.
 Requires Rust Nightly `>=v1.63.0`.

+**WARNING** The source code is still under heavy development.
+Use at your own risk.

 ## Running tests
 Type the following to run the test suite:
 ```